chafey/dicomp10-to-dicomweb-js/docs/spec.md

 TODO
 * Add parameter to enable/disable multi-part mime wrapping?
-* Add parameter to enable gzip compressing?
+* Add parameter to enable gzip compression?
   * Would need to figure out how to remember this
 * Define extensibility mechanism (e.g. for custom data types)
   * prefix directory with underscore _? (e.g. results from a COVID-19 detection algorithm)